 Winter Term in Service

 Founded in 1973, Winter Term in Service (WTIS) is one of DePauw’s oldest and most popular service-based programs.
-During the January Winter Term, faculty leaders partner with locally identified initiatives around the world to invite DePauw students to engage in service-learning.
+During Winter Term, faculty leaders partner with initiatives around the world to invite students to engage in service-learning.
 WTIS teams immerse themselves in the culture of their host communities, working alongside local people to provide much needed construction projects, medical clinics, public health education, and many other important services for people in their host community.
-This service project is the vehicle for hands-on learning, which is further intensified through critical reflection.

 Students who have participated in the Winter Term in Service program often describe their WTIS experience as the most profound event of their college years.
 The WTIS program is designed to challenge students to experience:

-- an understanding of the interconnectedness of people not only across the globe but also within their own communities, and
+An understanding of the interconnectedness of people not only across the globe but also within their own communities

-Over the fall semester, during January, and after students return, we ask them to be conscious of the four pillars of the program in order to gain a better understanding and critically reflect on their experience.
+During the program, we ask students to be conscious of the four pillars of the program in order to gain a better understanding and critically reflect on their experience.
 The four components are: